Configure SSL for JDBC Connections

 You can install your CA or self-signed certificate in the Windows root CA trust store.
 The Java Runtime looks for trusted CAs in the system root trust store.
 It does not look in the intermediate certificate storage.

 Note: If you have installed your root CA, but are still having trouble making connections, it may be caused by missing intermediate certificates.
 While the TLS standard requires that servers send all certificates in their chain except the root certificate, not all servers are compliant.
-If you server doesn’t send the intermediate certificates, you can either fix the server to properly forward intermediate certificates or install the intermediate certificates in the root trust store.
+If your server doesn’t send the intermediate certificates, you can either fix the server to properly forward intermediate certificates or install the intermediate certificates in the root trust store.
 Alternatively, you could choose to embed certificates in the data source or configure a trust store with driver properties.

 1. In Windows, search for "certificates".